---

 * Dynamic Programming

-For each algorithm, we will do the following:
+For most algorithms, we will do the following:

 * Prove correctness